- Purchase the complete Expat Arrivals Perth Guide (PDF)

-The Perth metropolitan area has a reliable and inexpensive public transport network which makes getting around the city simple.
-This network is made up of buses, trains and ferries, though the ferry system is limited and isn't commonly used by expats.
+The Perth metropolitan area has a reliable and inexpensive public transport network that makes navigating the city simple and efficient.
+This network is made up of buses, trains and ferries, though the ferry system is limited and isn't commonly used by commuters.

 Public transport in Perth